Quick answer

 Temperature sensor fault

-Wiring or connector issue
+Wiring or connector fault

 Fan control module

-Low coolant level
+Low coolant

-Coolant loss guide →Airlock
+Coolant loss guide →Airlock in the system

 Fan works with A/C